embo-press/matchpub/README.md

 Download the eJP report into the `data/` directory (or `/data` from within the container since `data/` is bind mounted to the container's `/data` volume).

 ## Run a scan

+Run a scan from the command line.
+It can be convenient to do this from a tmux session:

+    docker-compose run --rm matchpub bash
+    python -m src.scan /data/to/ejp_report.xls> /results/to/result/> # use --no_citations to prevent inclusion of citation data.

+To obtain debug-level information run the scan with `-D` option.

+In addition to the specified `<result>.xlsx` file, MatchPub will save a `<result>-not-found.xlsx> file` with the list of papers that could not be matched.
+Graphical reports will be saved in `/reports`.

+Alternatively, send eJP reports by email and monitor email account to send back results:

 Start the app to scan an email account and to reply automatically to incoming emails with the eJP report delivered as attachment: